Not Cool (film)

 Not Cool is a 2014 American romantic teen comedy film directed and edited by Shane Dawson (in his feature directorial debut), written by Dan Schoffer, and produced by Lauren Schnipper, Dawson, and Josh Shader.
 The film centers on a group of high school friends reuniting over their Thanksgiving break during college.
-Along with Hollidaysburg, it is one of two films that were produced for the Starz reality competition show The Chair, where the competitors use the same screenplay to create their own film.
+Along with Hollidaysburg, it is one of two films that were produced for the Starz reality competition show The Chair, where the competitors use the same screenplay to create their film.
 The film stars Cherami Leigh, Shane Dawson, Drew Monson, Michelle Veintimilla, Lisa Schwartz, and Bill Laing.
 The film grossed $36,026 in the US against an $800,000 budget and received negative reviews.
-As of 2021, it is Dawson's only directed feature film.
+As of 2025, it is Dawson's only directed feature film.

 Plot

-In a small Pennsylvania town, a group of high school friends reunite during a Thanksgiving break from their college classes.
-Former prom king Scott (Shane Dawson) is dumped by his hyperactive, erratic girlfriend Heather (Jorie Kosel) and finds a new love interest in Tori (Cherami Leigh).
-Meanwhile, Scott's younger sister Janié (Michelle Veintimilla) is approached by Joel (Drew Monson), who tries to woo her using the knowledge he gained from her social media posts.
+During Thanksgiving break in Pittsburgh, sardonic freshman Tori—who narrates—returns home just as former prom king Scott is abruptly dumped by his hyperactive girlfriend, Heather.
+Reconnecting unexpectedly, Tori (who has shed her high-school “geek” image) and Scott tentatively test a romance while confronting their reputations and unresolved hurts from the past.
+In a parallel thread, Scott’s younger sister Janie navigates a tentative flirtation with classmate Joel, whose overeager attempts to impress her lead to comic misfires.
+Over a week of parties, family gatherings, and holiday distractions, a humiliating party incident involving Heather strains Tori and Scott before both pairs reconsider what they want from each other by the end of the break.